8 Days / 7 Nights Abacos Islands Yacht Charter Vacation

 Man-O-War Cay can be explored easily by bike or golf cart which is how the locals get around.
 Watch out for the infamous Miss Lola and her golf cart, laden with her freshly baked cinnamon buns-YUM!
 Snorkeling, beach-combing and bone fishing are just a hint of things that can be enjoyed here.

 Green Turtle Cay’s pristine, turquoise waters offer fantastic deep-sea fishing and diving experiences.
 Discover secluded coves teeming with the ghosts of 17th century pirates and beaches ideal for reef snorkeling.
 Coco Beach cannot be missed.
 It is a place of serene beauty with a stunning crescent-shaped beach lined with tropical Casuarina pine trees.

 Two marinas attached to resorts at the northern end of the island offer a warm, Bahamian welcome to visiting sailors.
-At the Bluff House Marina on White Sound (which has recently been renovated) and at The Green Turtle sailors have access to excellent facilities, fine and casual dinning, plus live music most nights.
+At the Bluff House Marina on White Sound (which has recently been renovated) and at The Green Turtle sailors have access to excellent facilities, fine and casual dining, plus live music most nights.